 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-This no-bake milkybar cheesecake is eye-rolling good… it’s a dessert for the history books.
+Calling all milkybar lovers, I think I have the perfect dessert for you!
+This milkybar cheesecake is eye-rolling good, it’s no-bake (of course), and I honestly think it’s a dessert for the history books.

-Seeing that we all love cheesecake, I just couldn’t help but add another cheesecake recipe to the blog.
+Seeing that we all love cheesecake, I just couldn’t help but make another no-bake cheesecake recipe.
+I’m actually surprised that I haven’t made this one sooner!

 My Kinder Bueno cheesecake and Mint Aero cheesecake are much loved classics.
 More recent recipes include this amazing Biscoff cheesecake, strawberry and white chocolate cheesecake and a cute easter egg filled cheesecake perfect for Easter.